 The speed system is efficient, sensitive and precise.
 The pilot can use the system whenever they want during the flight.
 In the neutral position the glider will fly at the standard speed and glide.
 Using full speed-bar, the wing will fly at maximum speed, but the glide will be adversely affected.

-- Released speed-bar: the A, B, C-risers are aligned. - In all sizes, the maximum travel of the speed-bar is 130 mm.
+•Released speed-bar: the A-B risers are aligned.